sheetalkamat/TypeScript-TmLanguage-VsCode/README.md

+This extension is deprecated, use JavaScript and TypeScript Nightly extension at https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next instead.

 ## The Beta Version of the TypeScript Grammar

 We use this extension to distribute the Beta version of our new TypeScript grammar.
 Please file